prioritizr/prioritizr/cran-comments.md

 * Packages suggested but not available for checking: 'gurobi'

   The 'gurobi' R package is distributed with the Gurobi software suite.
-The package DESCRIPTION contains information on installing this packages.
+To help users install this package, the package DESCRIPTION contains installation information.
+Additionally, there is a package vignette dedicated to walking users through the installation process.

-* checking installed package size installed size is  8.1Mb sub-directories of 1Mb or more: libs   7.2Mb
+* checking installed package size installed size is  5.2Mb sub-directories of 1Mb or more: doc   3.6Mb

-  The package makes extensive use of compiled code to reduce processing time.
+  The package contains multiple vignettes to teach users how to use it.

 ## Downstream dependencies